Neuro Design - a deep dive into how our brain process visual information

 Published on:

-It' 2021, and neuromarketing has become a total thunderstorm in the logo design industry.
+It's 2024, and neuromarketing has become a total thunderstorm in the logo design industry.
 Yes, the entire world is bent on making an impact on their target audience using the new wave in designing – neuro design.

 But what is neuro design?
 Why is everybody talking about it?